Bubble Map

 .png&w=1920&q=75)

-"Create an interactive bubble map of the United States displaying 'Regional Sales Performance' by major metropolitan area.
-Generate data for 25+ cities including New York, Los Angeles, Chicago, Houston, Phoenix, etc. Size bubbles proportionally to 'Annual Sales Volume' ($500K to $50M range) using sqrt scaling.
+"Create a bubble map of the United States displaying 'Regional Sales Performance' by major metropolitan area.
+Generate data for 15+ cities including New York, Los Angeles, Chicago, Houston, Phoenix, etc. Size bubbles proportionally to 'Annual Sales Volume' ($500K to $50M range) using sqrt scaling.
 Color bubbles by 'Year-over-Year Growth' using a diverging colorscale (red for negative, green for positive).
-Add hover tooltips showing city name, sales figure formatted as currency, and growth percentage.
-Include a size legend, zoom controls, and cluster markers that expand on zoom.
-Use CartoDB Positron basemap for clean professional appearance."
+Show city names and include a legend for both size and color."

 Common Use Cases